decretist/Dissertation/Chapter2/chapter2a.md

 of the most important filters---the ninth-century pseudo-Isidorian forgers and the eleventh-century Gregorian reformers---had had an extremely strong ideological orientation.

+* * *

+## Presentation

+Having considered how Gratian sourced and collected his materials---the question of what canons are and where Gratian got them---we now turn to the question of how Gratian presented and organized the canons he had collected.
+Here, it is important to distinguish between presentation, the small-grain or micro structure of the *Decretum*, and organization, the large-grain or macro structure of the *Decretum*.
+The organization of the *Decretum* is very regular, so structurally regular, in fact, that Reuter and Silagi's OCP e-text of the Friedberg edition can be taken apart using a recursive descent parser, and should be thought of as a sequence of hierarchically nested containers.
+Taking a bottom-up approach, we will turn first to the presentation or small-grain structure, and start with the canons, the atomic containers out of which the higher-order containers---parts, distinctions, cases, and questions---in the *Decretum* are built up.

+The way in which canons are presented in the *Decretum* differs somewhat from the way in which they are presented in the predecessor collections of formal sources from which Gratian selected his material.
+The canon package in the formal sources typically included an inscription, a rubric, and the canon text.
+Gratian added to the package a *dictum post canonem* containing his own commentary on the preceding canon or canons, a feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia*, but without an immediate precedent in the canonical literature.

 [^2]: "Given this lack of reliable extrinsic evidence, our best
     source of evidence about Gratian is his book(s)." [@wei_gratian_2016,